 Application and admission

-The application period for the Master of Disaster Management programme is open.
+The next application period for the Master of Disaster Management programme opens in October 2022.

 Course application deadline